tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Maven for IBM UrbanCode Build

 Apache Maven is a software project management and comprehension tool.
-Based on the concept of a project object model (POM), Maven can manage building, reporting and documenting a project from a central piece of information.
-The Maven
+Based on the concept of a project object model(POM), Maven can manage building, reporting and documenting a project from a central piece of information.

 ---